-This document describes the diagnostics procedure invoked from the UPDD Console (release 566 and above) or UPDD Status screen in older builds.
+This document describes the diagnostics procedure invoked from the UPDD Console (release 566 and above).
 It can also be invoked via the command line interface as described here.
 For Linux users invocation of the diagnostics routine is clarified here.
 The Diagnostic option will be enabled if there is a connection to the driver.

 The diagnostic procedure tries to gather as much information as possible on a failing system that will help us diagnose the problem.

 You will need a keyboard or mouse to proceed through the various steps.
 You can cancel out of the application procedure at anytime using standard 'cancel' keystrokes relative to the OS, such as Esc on Windows system.